girirajvyas/gof-design-patterns/README.md

 ## Drawbacks
 - Immutable objects are created
 - Inner static class is generally used for implementation
-- it is always Designed first
+- It is always Designed first
 - Adds complexity, as people are not comfortable with object returning itself with each subsequent call

 ## Contrast to other patterns